Kings Highway safety upgrade

 September 2023 - Traffic changes, Misty Mountain

-Motorists are advised of changed traffic conditions from next week on the Kings Highway as traffic is moved onto the new alignment at Misty Mountain Road.
+Motorists are advised of changed traffic conditions on the Kings Highway at Misty Mountain Road.
 These traffic changes will allow work on the new overtaking lane to continue as part of the Kings Highway upgrade program.

-Both eastbound and westbound traffic will be moved onto the new road alignment from Thursday 21 September, weather permitting.
+Both eastbound and westbound traffic was moved onto the new road alignment on Thursday 21 September.

 Transport for NSW is aiming to allow both lanes of traffic to be maintained continuously, however, intermittent stops of up to five minutes may be required on occasion to ensure the safety of motorists.